Miss Universe 1953

-Miss Universe 1953 was the second Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, the United States, on 17 July 1953.
+Miss Universe 1953 was the second Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, on 17 July 1953.

 At the conclusion of the event, actress Julie Adams crowned Christiane Martel from France as Miss Universe 1953.
 It is the first victory of France in the pageant's history.
 Miss Universe 1952, Armi Kuusela of Finland was unable to crown her successor after she chose to relinquish her crown in order to marry.

 Twenty-six contestants from countries and territories competed in this year's pageant, marking the smallest turnout to date for Miss Universe as of 2025.
 The pageant was hosted by Bob Russell.
 This edition also featured the Metallic Bronze Crown designed by American silversmith Allan Adler, an all-bronze crown known for its lack of rhinestones and gemstones.
 The crown was only used for this edition.